Looking for the best gutter guards for your home?

 Rightfully so, some homeowners are turned off by gutter guards.
 They have had poor experiences with what we call low-quality gutter screens or vinyl gutter guards that simply don’t do anything but cause more issues.

-So if that is the case, what should be the best gutter guard for you?
+So if that is the case, what should be the gutter guard for your home?

 - Ideally, you want the entire gutter protected.
 Some gutter guards will protect your gutters from leaves, but not birds.
 And bird nests are one of the leading causes of gutter issues!